dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 ---
 layout: default-layout
-title: OneDCodeDetails Class - Dynamsoft Barcode Reader Android API Reference
+title: DSOneDCodeDetails Class - Dynamsoft Barcode Reader Android Edition
-description: This page shows the OneDCodeDetails Class of Dynamsoft Barcode Reader for Android SDK.
+description: The DSOneDCodeDetails class represents a barcode in OneD format.
+It inherits from the DSBarcodeDetails class and contains information about the start & stop char bytes, check digit bytes, and pattern ranges of the barcode.
-keywords: OneDCodeDetails, class, api reference, android
+keywords: DSOneDCodeDetails, api reference, start char bytes, stop char bytes, pattern range, check digit
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
-noTitleIndex: true
+breadcrumbText: DSOneDCodeDetails
 permalink: /programming/android/api-reference/auxiliary-OneDCodeDetails.html
 ---

-# OneDCodeDetails
+# DSOneDCodeDetails

 `OneDCodeDetails` is one of the [`detailedResult`](auxiliary-TextResult.md#detailedresult) in class `TextResult`.
 It stores the OneD code details.